-The only thing to watch is that different foods require different times to cook .
-For example vegetables often cook quicker than meat so there is a manual aspect to steaming food with a rice cooker.
-However, as long as you work things out beforehand its easy to pause the cooker and add the faster cooking ingredients in as you go.
+The only thing to watch is that different foods require different times to cook.
+For example, vegetables often cook quicker than meat so there is a manual aspect to steaming food with a rice cooker.
+However, as long as you work things out beforehand it’s easy to pause the cooker and add the faster cooking ingredients as you go.

-One of the most common foods that I like to steam are vegetables.
-I just think that they look healthier, taste better and are super easy to cook.
-The only think to watch is not to overcook them as they have a tendency to go mushy in a rice cooker and also, remember to peel off any thick skins on vegetables such as squash to reduce the cooking time.
+One of the most common foods that I like to steam is vegetables.
+I just think that they look healthier, taste better, and are super easy to cook.
+The only thing to watch is not to overcook them as they have a tendency to go mushy in a rice cooker also, remember to peel off any thick skins on vegetables such as squash to reduce the cooking time.

 Remember to peel or clean your vegetables before placing them in the steaming basket.

 The rice cooker’s steamer function is also an excellent way to tenderize meat such as fish, chicken, beef, or pork.

 If you are steaming meat together with the rice, then you should use a foil to seal and keep the flavors of the meat from leaking and going into the rice during cooking.

 As well as meat, there’s a range of dishes that can easily be steamed in almost any rice cooker such as noodles, shrimp, and dumplings.
 You can even make desserts such as puddings and fruit.

 How To Use A Rice Cooker As A Steamer